Top 20 Rarest Dog Breeds

 Final Thoughts

 You may have never heard of some, or all, of the rare dog breeds mentioned in this article but some have been around for thousands of years.
-Because of committed breeders and dog lovers their lineages live on today.
+Because of dedicated breeders and dog lovers, their lineages live on today.
 Many of these breeds have been bred specifically for their strength and ability, which has resulted in certain skills becoming associated with them.
-Each of these canines have a distinctive personality and story.
-We hope after reading this article you found your next best friend.
+Each of these canines has a distinctive personality and story.
+We hope that after reading this article, you have found your next best friend.